The Musicians (Caravaggio): Recovering Lost Fictions

-A project that took place in 1997, by contemporary artists Kathleen Gilje and Joseph Grigely.
-Their project explored the history of this piece, and revealed information through X-rays and research of another history of the painting not previously known.
-Their work reveals that there was more than one copy of this painting, It also conveys the relationship between the first and second painting.
+"Recovering Lost Fictions" is a project that took place in 1997, by contemporary artists Kathleen Gilje and Joseph Grigely.
+The project explored the history of Caravaggio's painting, and revealed information through X-rays and research of another history of the painting not previously known.
+Their work revealed that there was more than one copy of this painting.
+It also conveyed the relationship between the first and second painting.
 Their research also explored the x-rays taken of del Monte's version, which revealed Caravaggio had painted over an original scene that is described as an incident between the musicians.
 The project also included an installation created by the artists that displayed their research and resources such as x-rays, monographs and records related to the restoration of the painting.
 The installation was placed alongside the painting for its exhibition that ran from October 9 to December 28 of 1997.

 This project was also accompanied by a publication of the book Recovering lost fictions: Caravaggio's Musicians.
 The book was published by MIT List Visual Arts Center in 1997 and includes one essay by Joseph Grigely.